ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/indicators/fields.rst

      - FALSE
      - TRUE
      - "2023-10-04T12:34:56Z"
+   * - falsePositiveFlag
+     - Indicates whether the Indicator is a false positive
+     - Boolean
+     - FALSE
+     - TRUE
+     - true, false
    * - firstSeen
      - The date and time when the Indicator was first seen
      - DateTime